Hessian-based Lagrangian closure theory for passive scalar turbulence: Application to inertial convective range

 where $\bchi=\kappa\langle (\partial_i \theta)(\partial_i \theta)\rangle$, $h(\tau)$ and $g_H(\tau)$ are dimensionless functions ($h(0)=g_H(0)=1$).
 In what follows, we consider quasi stationary state truly independent from the initial fields at $t_0$, so the initial time $t_0$ in Eqs. (\ref{HI ETC eq.})-(\ref{HI GH eq.}) is to be taken as an infinite past time, i.e. $t_0\to -\infty$.
 Substituting the scale-similar solutions (\ref{scale similar}) into Eqs. (\ref{HI 2TC eq.})-(\ref{HI GH eq.}) yields

 where $\hat{p},\hat{q}\equiv p/k,q/k$.
 Here note that $K_\theta$ disappears from the above equations, so $h(\tau)$ and $g_H(\tau)$ can be solved irrespective of $K_\theta$.
-With the help of $K_o\approx 1.72$ and $g(\tau)$ obtained from LRA equations and $h(0)=g_H(0)=1$, the dimensionless Eqs. (\ref{inertial 2TC}) and (\ref{inertial GH}) can be numerically solved in terms of $h(\tau)$ and $g_H(\tau)$ whose configurations are given respectively by Figs. \ref{h config} and \ref{Ggh config}.
+With the help of $K_o\approx 1.72$ and $g(\tau)$ obtained by LRA analysis \cite{Kaneda86} and $h(0)=g_H(0)=1$, the dimensionless Eqs. (\ref{inertial 2TC}) and (\ref{inertial GH}) can be numerically solved in terms of $h(\tau)$ and $g_H(\tau)$ whose configurations are given respectively by Figs. \ref{h config} and \ref{Ggh config}.
 These dimensionless functions characterizes time scales of the representative variables in the unit of the inertial-range time scale $\bepsilon^{-1/3}k^{-2/3}$:

-Here we should note that our Hessian field generally gives shorter correlation time scales than that of velocity field; i.e. $\int^\infty_0 g(\tau) d\tau = 1.19$ \cite{Kaneda86}.